Print

 A corollary to this defensive shield is the penchant of the IRS to destroy its paper trail.
 There were virtually no records of IRS actions throughout the twentieth century in any of the repositories where one would normally find federal records: the IRS itself, the National Archives (including the permanent archives in Washington, D.C., the 10 records centers around the country, or the Presidential libraries.)

+In my early years with the IRS, a good question to ask was, "Where are the records?"
+What I learned was shocking.
 The records had been destroyed.
 Gone.
 Shredded.
 Tossed.
 They no longer exist due to a lack of attention to, or concern for, the law which requires all federal agencies to preserve records of what they do.
 It is as though the IRS assumed that laws which apply to the FBI, to the CIA, to every other part of the federal establishment can be ignored.

-?
+No other agency of our government could get away with this.
+I questioned the reason why it had taken so long for anyone to realize that the records were not just missing, but destroyed.
+I believe the answer is based on fear.
+As taxpayers, why would we ever question the one agency that can truly bite back?
 Our fear of suffering a personal attack from the IRS generally keeps most of us in check.
 Our fear of being audited has allowed the IRS to theoretically eliminate any potential smoking guns by trashing its own records.
 This ensures that it can never be held accountable for its actions.
 How can you prove any wrongdoing when the evidence is already destroyed?

 The IRS has learned that the privacy protections are its best weapon in its war against its "customers."
 There is an "us against them" mentality which is far too common among IRS employees.
 I witnessed and experienced this attitude firsthand for over seven years working at the IRS headquarters.
 When I questioned the lack of record keeping by the IRS, it was made clear to me that I was a "lone ranger," a "loose cannon," and "not a team player."
 Is it any wonder they investigated me?